reddy-123/sentence_similarity_using_Python/README.md

 # Sentence Similarity

-This folder contains examples and best practices, written in Jupyter notebooks, for building sentence similarity models.
+This folder contains the examples and best practices, written in Jupyter notebooks, for building sentence similarity models.
 The [gensen](../../utils_nlp/models/gensen) and [pretrained embeddings](../../utils_nlp/models/pretrained_embeddings) utility scripts are used to speed up the model building process in the notebooks.